-This is precisely why it is necessary to divide the warehouse into several picking zones.
+This is exactly why it is necessary to divide the warehouse into several picking zones.
 Each zone processes its own partial orders.
-The Pick by Lightsystem is also divided into logical zones.
-The structure of the hardware will be dealt with separately later.
-First of all, this is about the logical division.
-Then we'll worry about the hardware.
+This is also divided Pick by Light into logical zones.
+We will deal with the structure of the hardware separately later.
+First we will deal with the logical division.
+Then we will think about the hardware.

 How large can a picking zone be?

-Basically the question cannot be answered so simply, as far as further facts are not known.
-The size of the picking zone depends on many factors, so only a thorough analysis can give the correct answer.
+In principle, the question cannot be answered as simply as this, insofar as no further facts are known.
+The size of the picking zone depends on many factors, which is why only a thorough analysis can give the correct answer.
 The most important thing is that the employees keep a very good orientation.
 Access to the goods should be fast and targeted.
-The quality of order picking must be as high as possible.
+The quality of picking must be as high as possible.

 The system must be supportive for the employee and not disruptive.

-On a semi-automatic picking system with conveyor technology Pick by Lightand flow racks, the picking zones are approx. 6-8 m long.
-The conveyor technology also serves as a buffer, whereby the correct distribution of the goods in the zone is achieved by A/B/C analysis.
-It is very important that the employee keeps a good eye on all the lights and has the shortest possible walking distances.
+At a semi-automatic picking system with conveyor technology Pick by Light and flow racks, the picking zones are approx. 6-8 m long.
+The conveyor technology also serves as a buffer, whereby the correct distribution of the goods in the zone is achieved by the A/B/C analysis.
+It is very important that the employee has a good view of all lights and has the shortest possible walking distances.

 For completely manual systems with picking trolleys, the size of the picking zone varies greatly.
 Sometimes the zones are very long and are even served by several employees at the same time.
 You'll learn how to do this in a moment ...

-A single order picking zone can also contain several hundred Pick by Light displays.
-Sometimes, the order picker also has to move his back to the Pick by Light (B or C article).
-In order to keep track of the storage compartments, special displays are used for fast navigation.
-At a glance, the order picker can see where the active storage compartments are positioned (bottom left, top right, middle or back).
-This assigns a navigation display segment to each storage compartment.
-After each confirmation, the Pick by Light controls the navigation display automatically.
+A single picking zone can also have several hundred displays.
+Sometimes the picker also has to stand with his back to the pick by light (B or C items).
+To keep an overview of the storage compartments, special displays are used for quick navigation.
+At a glance, the picker can see where the active storage compartments are positioned (bottom left, top right, centre or back).
+Thus, each storage compartment is assigned a segment of the navigation display.
+After each acknowledgement the Pick by Light control updates the navigation display automatically.